mluizvitor/es-theme-elementerial/README.md

 <br>

 :warning: **Elementerial now plays videos when browsing systems or games, however Elementerial does not come with any videos.
-You need to use https://www.screenscraper.fr/ or alikes to get the videos and then Elementerial will be able to play them.**
+You need to use https://www.screenscraper.fr/ or alike to get the videos and then Elementerial will be able to play them.**

 <br>

 # Last changes
 ```
 - Added Capcom PlaySystem 1, 2 & 3 logos
-- Added auto collection logos (#about-auto-colection-logos)
+- Added auto collection logos
 - Added option to use random game screenshots as system background
 - Updated Vertical Arcade logo
 - Updated carousel background to use random images when there is no background provided by theme